jjdarcy/cantrilltips/FAQ.md

 ## Why is the answer 177 IPs in a slash 24 network
 This a question that turns up a lot on the slack channel.
 Finally, got around to getting it in here :-).

 The question is:
-You have a VPC which uses the CIDR of 10.0.0.0/24.
+* *You have a VPC which uses the CIDR of `10.0.0.0/24`.
 This is split into 3 subnets, 1 in each Availability zone.
-How many total usable IPs are available in the three subnets in total?
+How many total usable IPs are available in the three subnets in total?*

 I'll try to get you thinking, so that you can work it out and understand yourself.
 Understanding subnetting and CIDRs is essential for moving forward.